 No matter how challenging a job might be, if you can stay positive, you’ll reduce your stress levels.
 While some stress can be good for getting short-term projects done, long-term stress takes its toll on your physical and mental health.
 If you are healthy, you’ll get more done.

 2. It attracts social support

 Nobody likes complainers or people who are always negative.
 You’ll get more support and cooperation from your supervisor and colleagues if you stay positive.
 Support and cooperation usually leads to increased productivity.
 This particular tip is good for our friends in office.
-Last fall we touched on productivity and attitude when we wrote a blog post on the 5 Productivity Lessons We Can Learn from the Government Shutdown.
-These lessons really apply to any organization.

 3. It contributes to a great work environment

 Your attitude is apparent even to colleagues who don’t work with you directly.
 A positive mental attitude infects your entire workplace, making it a more pleasant place for everyone, including yourself.
 If you look forward to going to work, you’re going to get a lot more done while you are there.
 If you’ve ever worked in a corporation with someone who can’t be bothered to simply say hello, it’s a real buzz kill.
 Be nice, say hello or check-in on your colleagues – it feels good to make someone’s day.

 4. It can boost your creativity